 You can dry the mattress in three different ways:

-- Using baking soda – leaving baking soda overnight, like what you did in getting rid of the odour, can help soak up any excess liquid.
+1. Using baking soda – leaving baking soda overnight, like you did to get rid of the odour, can help soak up any excess liquid.
 Baking soda naturally draws up moisture.

-- Air drying the mattress in the sun – if you can take your mattress outside, this is the best method.
-Aside from the heat, UV rays can kill any remaining bacteria from the vomit that may have been missed during cleaning.
+2. Air drying the mattress in the sun – this is the best method if you can take your mattress outside.
+Aside from the heat, UV rays can kill any remaining bacteria from the puke that may have been missed during cleaning.
 This will also help deodorise the mattress as the odour-causing bacteria is killed.

-FAQ: How to clean vomit from memory foam mattress?
+How to clean vomit from a memory foam mattress?

-In cleaning vomit from a memory foam mattress, follow the steps described above.
+Follow the steps described above to cleaning vomit from a memory foam mattress.
 Only this time, you have to make sure that you won’t risk damaging the material of your memory foam mattress.

 Read our detailed guide on how to clean a memory foam mattress.